 Pronunciation of 'Epiphyllum'

-The word 'Epiphyllum' is derived from Greek roots: 'epi-' meaning 'upon' and 'phyllon' meaning 'leaf', referring to the plant's habit of growing on other plants and its leaf-like stems.
+The term 'Epiphyllum' originates from Greek, where 'epi-' means 'upon' and 'phyllon' means 'leaf', referring to the plant's habit of growing on other plants and its leaf-like stems.

 Pronunciation Details